 In the exported version, the first 3 outline levels will become headlines, defining a general document structure.
 Additional levels will be exported as itemized lists.
 If you want that transition to occur at a different level, specify it with a prefix argument.
 For example, creates two levels of headings and does the rest as items.

+'''

-C-2 C-c C-x b
+C-2 C-c C-e b

+'''

-If you want to include HTML tags which should be interpreted as such, mark them with a '@' like in '@bold text@'.
-Plain '<' and '>' are always transformed to '&lt;' and '&gt;' in HTML export.
+If you want to include HTML tags which should be interpreted as such, mark them with '@' as in '@bold text@'.
+Plain '<' and '>' are always transformed to '<' and '>' in HTML export.